that sends each transposition , which interchanges the th element with its neighbour and leaves the other elements fixed, to the nontrivial element .

 and checking that the sign applied to both sides of a relation equation gives the same result.

 Another is by invoking a tautological representation of on a polynomial algebra ,

-and recognizing that for the special polynomial
+(where core refers to the groupoid of invertible morphisms) and recognizing that for the special polynomial

 we have, for each permutation , either or .
 (The polynomial , which is invariant under the action, is called the discriminant.)